 The best way to prevent dehydration is to maintain body fluid levels by consuming plenty of fluids before, during, and after a workout or competition.
 Often, athletes do not realize that they are losing body fluids or that they are impacting their performance through dehydration.
 Athletes who are not sure how much fluid to drink can monitor hydration using two helpful techniques:

 - Weighing themselves before and after practice.
-For every pound lost during the workout, drink three cups of fluid in order to rehydrate the body.
+For every kilogram (pound) lost during the workout, drink ~1.5 liters (~three cups) of fluid in order to rehydrate the body.

 - Checking urine color.
-Urine that is dark gold in color indicates dehydration.
-Urine similar in color to pale lemonade or weak tea is a sign of a hydrated athlete.
+Urine that is dark gold in c olor indicates dehydration.
+Urine similar in color to pale lemonade is a sign of a hydrated athlete.

 Many times athletes wait to drink until they are thirsty.
 Thirst is not an accurate indicator of how much fluid an athlete has lost.
 Athletes who wait to replenish body fluids until feeling thirsty are already dehydrated.
 As a matter of fact, most individuals do not become thirsty until more than 2 percent of body weight is lost.
 Waiting until you are thirsty can affect your performance.
 When athletes only drink enough to quench their thirst, they may still be dehydrated.

 For best results, keep a bottle of fluid available when working out and drink as often as desired, ideally every 15-20 minutes.
-Table 12 lists guidelines for fluid replacement from the National Athletic Trainers Association, the American Dietetic Association, and the American College of Sports Medicine.
+Table 12 lists guidelines for fluid replacement from the National Athletic Trainers Association, the Academy of Nutrition and Dietetics, and the American College of Sports Medicine.

-It is now believed that sports drinks containing between 6 and 8 percent carbohydrates are absorbed into the body more rapidly than water and can provide energy to the working muscle that water cannot.
-A growing body of evidence suggests that consumption of a sports drink containing carbohydrates can delay fatigue and possibly improve performance.
+Sports drinks containing between 6-8% carbohydrates can provide energy to the working muscle that water cannot, which increases exercise capacity and improves performance.
 It appears that athletes who consume a sports drink can maintain blood glucose levels at a time when muscle glycogen stores are diminished.
 This allows carbohydrate utilization and energy production to continue at high rates.
+Research has also shown that mouth rinses with carbohydrates can improve performance at rates similar to ingestion.
 Beverages containing more than one kind of sugar (i.e. glucose and fructose) can increase carbohydrate absorption rates because each sugar is absorbed via different channels.

 How important are the electrolytes provided by fluid replacement drinks?